Geckos-Ink/MakeItHome/README.md

 ## Some messages for new and older users

 - The application uses Screen Recording to work and to create the magic.
 Don't be scared, the recorded images are not saved on storage nor sent through internet.
+- Don't be scared neither by the "Security" issues presented by GitHub: are all related to the Angular project used for the Notes and Tasks in the Widgets Zone, and are incosistent issues in the practice.
+Anyway, it's important to check sometimes issues related to the Swift code.

 ## How to
 <center>